Standard Monomials for Positroid Varieties: Introduction

 \end{thmB}

-\begin{example} We illustrate Theorems A and B with a small example.
-Let $n=5$, $k=3$, $S=[2,4]$, $r=2$, and consider the interval positroid variety $X_{[2,4]\le 2}$.
-The generators of the Gr\"obner basis of $\cJ_{[2,4]\le 2}$ that are not Pl\"ucker relations for $\gr(3,5)$ consist of the following:
+\begin{example} We illustrate the first case of Theorems A and B with a small example.
+Let $n=5$, $k=3$, $S=[2,4]$, $r=2$, and consider the interval positroid variety $\Pi_{[2,4]\le 2}$.
+The Gr\"obner basis of $\cJ_{[2,4]\le 2}$ consists of straightening relations for $\gr(3,5)$ and the following:

-A generalized antidiagonal consists of $r+1$ strictly increasing entries with values in $S$ running NE to SW in the tableau, strictly in rows and weakly in columns.
-The terms are ordered by $<_\omega$ in each generator.
-The leadterm of every generator is the first term, which contains a generalized antidiagonal with entries 2, 3, 4.
-In each term the entries in the permuted generalized antidiagonal are highlighted. \end{example}

-Finally, combining Proposition~\ref{prop:basic-intersection}, Theorem~B, Proposition~\ref{prop:dual-gb}, and Theorem~\ref{thm:concat-gb}, we can compute the Gr\"obner basis for an arbitrary positroid variety: \begin{thmC} A Gr\"obner basis of an arbitrary positroid ideal can be obtained by taking the union of the Gr\"obner bases for the defining ideals of basic positroid varieties whose intersection is the given positroid variety. \end{thmC}